openplanet-nl/nadeoapi-docs/docs/live/clubs/club.md

 **Remarks**:

 - As of 2024-01-17, this endpoint's response links to `.dds` media files by default, while several scaled `.png`/`.jpg` versions are available using separate fields (see example below for reference).
+This only applies for custom media files, and not for preset themes.

 ---